RedL0tus/manifest/README.md

-The PureNexus Project -- with Brevent
+The PureNexus Project-SFMod
 =====================

 Getting Started
 ---------------

-To build PureNexus from source, you'll need to be familiar with [Git and Repo](http://source.android.com/download/using-repo).
+To build PureNexus-SFMod from source, you'll need to be familiar with [Git and Repo](http://source.android.com/download/using-repo).

+**Only support Nexus 5X (bullhead)**

 To initialize your local repository, use this command: